leebyron/ecmascript-reverse-iterable/README.md

 ## FAQ

 **What happens if `reversed()` is called on something not easily reversed, like a Generator function?**

 This proposal suggests one-way iterables remain one-way.
-There is no buffering in the native implementation of `%IteratorPrototype%.reverse()` when called on a non *ReverseIterable*.
+Objects which implement *Iterable* do not also have to implement *ReverseIterable*.
+There is no buffering in the native implementation of `%IteratorPrototype%.reverse()` when called on an object which is not *ReverseIterable*.
 Buffering can result in difficult to understand performance and memory pressure in some cases and infinite buffers in the worst case.

 For example, this code should throw a TypeError exception with a useful message: